Chris1234567899/json-translator/README.md

 # json-translator
-Simple node script to translate json files
+Simple node script to translate json files manually.

-run npm i, then:
+run npm i

+then:

 node translate.js path/to/your/file.json EN ES

-where EN is the source Language and ES the target language (use capital letters).
+where EN is the source language and ES the target language (use capital letters).
+You can change to other languages of course.

-this script is using https://www.npmjs.com/package/deepl-translator for translation
+This script is using https://www.npmjs.com/package/deepl-translator for translation